-This festival shows a contribution to not just the human and the gods, but also to the animal like cows, dogs, crows and others that maintain a bosom relationship with humans.
-During this festival, people will honour some animals like the crow, dogs, cows as well as Laxmi, the goddess of prosperity and blessing.
-It is presented with the traditional culture characteristics of Nepal.
+This festival shows a contribution to not just the humans and the gods, but also to animal like cows, dogs, crows, and others that maintain a bosom relationship with humans.
+During this festival, people will honor some animals like the crow, dogs, and cows as well as Laxmi, the goddess of prosperity and blessing.
+It is presented with the traditional cultural characteristics of Nepal.

 On the first day of the Tihar festival, people offer rice to the crows.
-People adore it to bring good blessing in their houses.
+People adore it to bring good blessings to their houses.
 Religious belief crow as it is regarded as the message bearer of Yamraj, the god of death.
-In the morning time, people offer rice, sweats and leave them on the roof of the house to please them and prevent bad things from happening.
+In the morning time, people offer rice, and sweets and leave them on the roof of the house to please them and prevent bad things from happening.

-The second day is kukur (Dog) Tihar.
+The second day is Kukur (Dog) Tihar.
 Dogs are noted for their loyalty and honesty.
-They are honoured with tilaka, a red mark on the forehead, with delicious food and acknowledge the cherished relationship between humans and dogs.
-Also, Nepalese policemen will present beautiful garlands to the patrol dogs and paint their foreheads in red cinnabar to thank for their contributions in social security.
+They are honored with tilaka, a red mark on the forehead, with delicious food, and acknowledge the cherished relationship between humans and dogs.
+Also, Nepalese policemen will present beautiful garlands to the patrol dogs and paint their foreheads in red cinnabar to thank them for their contributions to social security.

-After evening when the night falls, beautiful candles, oil lamps and bright lights are lit up at the doors, steps, even on the roof also.
+After an evening when the night falls, beautiful candles, oil lamps, and bright lights are lit up at the doors, steps, and even on the roof also.
 All the Nepalese will make their home as shining as possible to attract god Laximi's devotion.
-Same as, shops and stores won't follow the traditional practices and keep open to welcome the goddess of wealth.
+Same as shops and stores won't follow the traditional practices and keep open to welcome the goddess of wealth.

-Children’s as well as young people play Deusi and Bhailo with light and fireworks.
-Deusi is song and tells the story of the festival, with one person describing and the rest as the repetition.
-In return, the owners provide them money, fruit and selroti (a round of piece made of rice flour and sugar).
-Nowadays, also a social workers, politician, a group of society visit local homes, collaborate with each other and collect funds by singing and dancing for welfare and social activities.
+Children, as well as young people, play Deusi and Bhailo with light and fireworks.
+Deusi is a song that tells the story of the festival, with one person describing it and the rest as repetition.
+In return, the owners provide them money, fruit, and selroti (a round of pieces made of rice flour and sugar).
+Nowadays, also social workers, politicians, and a group of society visit local homes, collaborate with each other, and collect funds by singing and dancing for welfare and social activities.

 And the last day of Tihar is Bhai tika.
-It is observed by sister applying different colors of tika to the foreheads of their brother to ensure the long life.
+It is observed by sisters applying different colors of tika to the foreheads of their brothers to ensure a long life.
 On this day after auspicious tika, garlanded him and fed him special dishes.
-Brother also follow the same ritual to put Tika on their sisters and give them some money in return.
-This celebration makes close relationship between brothers and sisters.
+Brothers also follow the same ritual to put Tika on their sisters and give them some money in return.
+This celebration makes a close relationship between brothers and sisters.

 During this festival, friends and relatives will get gathering and exchange Tihar gifts and greetings with each other.
-Every night, each family and stores will lit varieties of colorful lights, and the sky is filled with mighty fireworks.
-The highlights of Tihar in Nepal is bathing in the holy river to purify the body.
-In addition to pray to the gods for the health of the whole family, Nepali pay special respect to Laxmi, the goddess of wealth and blessings.
+Every night, each family and store will light varieties of colorful lights, and the sky is filled with mighty fireworks.
+The highlight of Tihar in Nepal is bathing in the holy river to purify the body.
+In addition to praying to the gods for the health of the whole family, Nepali pay special respect to Laxmi, the goddess of wealth and blessings.